bra-i-am/chat_libraries_test/COMPARISON.md

 ### [React Chat UI: MinChat](https://github.com/MinChatHQ/react-chat-ui)

-#### Personal Score: 7.5/10
+#### Personal Score: 8/10

-- Ease of Use: 9/10 -> Easy to have a working implementation; [example of use](src/chat_components/ChatUI.tsx)
+- Ease of Use: 9.5/10 -> Easy to have a working implementation; [example of use](src/chat_components/ChatUI.tsx).
+It counts with proper interfaces, hooks and props to use, add or remove components (`customTypingIndicatorComponent`, `onStartTyping`, `onEndTyping`, etc.)
-- Customization: 8/10 -> Customizable through a [JS object and color codes](https://github.com/MinChatHQ/react-chat-ui?tab=readme-ov-file#modify-component-colors) or modifying the color of the [chat provider](https://github.com/MinChatHQ/react-chat-ui#:~:text=%3CMinChatUiProvider%20theme%3D%22%236ea9d7%22%3E)
+- Customization: 8/10 -> Customizable through a [JS object and color codes](https://github.com/MinChatHQ/react-chat-ui?tab=readme-ov-file#modify-component-colors) or modifying the color of the [chat provider](https://github.com/MinChatHQ/react-chat-ui#:~:text=%3CMinChatUiProvider%20theme%3D%22%236ea9d7%22%3E).
+Nevertheless, this library intends to keep the components main design, so they don't count with `style` prop or any further possibility for customized changes
-- Documentation: 6/10 -> Not as good as desired, but has some [Storybook components](https://github.com/MinChatHQ/react-chat-ui/tree/master/stories) and it's implemented with TypeScript
+- Documentation: 7/10 -> Not as good as desired, but has some [Storybook components](https://github.com/MinChatHQ/react-chat-ui/tree/master/stories) and it's implemented with TypeScript; the components are not too complex

 #### Additional Notes: